Learn how to make a moonshine still and why you need to for use at home or for survival!

-Before we get started, do note that this is not an electric moonshine still.
-Without further ado, moonshine still parts consist of the following:
+Before we get started though, do note this is not an electric moonshine still.
+Without further ado, here’s what a homemade still kit consists of:

 - 5-Gallon bucket